ChristianVillalba/personal-site/README.md

 -Drum Kit
 -Simon Game
 -Django: Social Media Site
--"This site": instead of open a project, it will describe this site and takes to the Respository on GitHub.\
+-"This site": instead of open a project, it will describe this site and takes to the Repository on GitHub.\
 All the projects refer to technical skills listed on the "SKILLS" section on the Site:\
 Django, JavaScript , jQuery & Bootstrap.\
 All the projects except this site were created following some tutorial , however,\